-Software and systems engineer, polyglot, polymath, patented inventor, and mentor (MBTI: INFJ), with over a decade of professional experience developing products and services for startups, agencies, and F500 companies.
-Proven track-record leading remote and distributed teams.
+Software and systems engineer, computing polyglot, lifelong learner and patented inventor, with over a decade of professional experience developing products and services for startups, agencies, and F500 companies.

 - Engineering high-performance, high-availability systems architectures for scaling web applications.